-The rapid pace of the course work and the flexibility required for “precepted” clinical experiences require a full-time commitment; therefore, it is required that students agree to forgo all employment while completing the Accelerated Option.
+The rapid pace of the course work and the flexibility required for “precepted” clinical experiences require a full-time commitment; therefore, it is required that students agree in writing to forgo all employment while completing the Accelerated Option.

 How far will I have to travel for my clinical rotations?

 The goal of the Accelerated Option is for students to complete clinical rotations in their "home communities," with the intention that they first seek employment in their home communities upon graduation.
 Our goal is to secure clinical rotations within 50 miles of the student's home community; this is not always possible.
 A number of factors influence the distance which a student will need to travel for clinical rotations, including, but not limited to: the student's geographic location, the availability of appropriate clinical sites and nurse preceptors, the number of students in a given geographical area.
 Therefore, students who accept a slot in the Accelerated Option must agree in writing to travel further than the 50-mile/one-hour distance should the need arise.

 What is the most difficult aspect of the Accelerated Online Option?